Sayalikukkar/sayalikukkar/README.md

-# Hi there, I'm Sayali👋:woman_technologist:
+# Hi there, I am Sayali👋:woman_technologist:

 ## About Me::alien:

+I have completed Bachelor of Engineering in Information Technology and I am passionate about blockchain.